DataDog/pupernetes/docs/pupernetes_daemon_run.md

 ### SEE ALSO

-* [pupernetes](pupernetes.md)	 - Use this command to clean setup and run a Kubernetes local environment
+* [pupernetes daemon](pupernetes_daemon.md)	 - Use this command to clean setup and run a Kubernetes local environment